How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 Ozempic is an injectable medication originally approved by the FDA for the treatment and management of type 2 diabetes.
 It has recently risen to the spotlight for its impressive weight loss effects.
 During this time, it’s become available off-label for people looking to lose weight.

-The active ingredient found in Ozempic is Semaglutide which is a GLP-1 agonist.
+The active ingredient found in Ozempic is semaglutide which is a GLP-1 agonist.
 This means that it stimulates the pancreas to secrete more insulin when the body senses a rise in glucose.
-Ozempic also works by telling your brain that you are full when you would otherwise feel hungry.
-Oftentimes, people who are treated with Ozempic report that they think less about eating while receiving it.
+Ozempic also tells your brain that you are full when you would otherwise feel hungry.
+Often, people treated with Ozempic report that they think less about eating while receiving it.

 Setting Realistic Weight Loss Expectations with Ozempic